KCBD Investigates: Seagraves ISD superintendent placed on administrative leave as FBI conducts investigation - NewsBreak

 Semi-truck crash in Lubbock County prompts hazmat response

-LUBBOCK, Texas — According to The Texas Department of Public Safety, there was a crash involving a semi-truck and pickup near FM 1294 and US Highway 84 at 11:27 a.m.
+LUBBOCK, Texas — According to The Texas Department of Public Safety, there was a crash involving a semi-truck near FM 1294 and US Highway 84 at 11:27 a.m.
 At 11:38 a.m., Lubbock Fire Rescue said it arrived to assist with a “hazmat response.”.
-DPS said a...
+DPS said the person was...

 Hobbs man sentenced to 37 years in prison for 2020 Lovington Homicide incident